NVIDIA/MatX/cmake/rapids-cmake/docs/dependency_tracking.rst

     BUILD_EXPORT_SET example-targets
     )

-The :cmake:command:`rapids_cpm_find` combines the :cmake:command:`CPMFindPackage` command and dependency tracking, in a very simillar way to :cmake:command:`rapids_find_package`.
+The :cmake:command:`rapids_cpm_find` combines the :cmake:command:`CPMFindPackage` command and dependency tracking, in a very similar way to :cmake:command:`rapids_find_package`.
 In this example what we are saying is that nlohmann_json is only needed by the build directory `example-config` and not needed by the installed `example-config`.
 While this pattern is rare, it occurs when projects have some dependencies that aren't needed by consumers but are propagated through the usage requirements inside a project via $<BUILD_INTERFACE>.
 Why use a build directory `config` file at all?
 The most common